 We live in a world that is overstimulated, hypervigilant, and distracted.
-Children, especially, cannot keep up with what is expected of them.
+Children, especially, cannot keep up with what is expected.
 In general, children have too many demands to process.
-Adults generally are not paying attention to children because they are distracted or preoccupied with their own stuff.
+Adults generally are not paying attention to children because they are distracted or preoccupied with their stuff.
 Adults often expect children to process what they are incapable of processing.

 Improved brain functioning and focus are done by physically touching something like a rock or having a Brain Table to fidget on.
 Examples include legos, magnets, puzzles, coloring, and a sand tray.
 Rhythmic motor activity is also a healer.
 Activities could be running, hiking, walking, swimming, bouncing a ball, ring toss, or playing catch.

 Each brain hemisphere has different and complementary functions constantly desiring to communicate.
-In understanding the brain the one side is creative, spontaneous and engaging, the other side is the stuck, survival side.
+In understanding the brain, one side is creative, spontaneous, and engaging, and the other is the stuck, survival side.
 So processing sensory learning as described above is the only way to improve functioning.

 Children who don’t play much or rarely get touched in a healthy way have a brain up to 30% smaller than usual.
 They have learning and behavioral dysfunction because their brains are out of sync.

 Where do you start?
 An excellent start is cardio exercise, improved nutrition, sleep, and rest.
 Healthy people have routines and intensity of stimulation.
 Sensory, executive functioning, autism, brain trauma, attachment, and disconnected children and adults, can all be improved by focusing on specific tasks.
 At Bridge of Hope, we use play therapy, tapping, grounding techniques, and EMDR related to need.
 We find root issues and train the parent/guardian on self-regulation.
 We do a client’s personality profile, homework, and trauma work.
 We provide training to help improve daily functioning for each individual’s needs regardless of age.